-The best exhibitions in London this autumn and beyond
+The best exhibitions in London this autumn from Chanel to Marina Abramović

 A World in Common: Contemporary African Photography

-Bringing together a group of artists from different generations, this exhibition will address how photography, film, audio, and more have been used to reimagine Africa’s diverse cultures and historical narratives, exploring the many ways images travel across histories and geographies via themes of spirituality, identity, urbanism and climate emergency.
+Bringing together a group of artists from different generations, this exhibition addresses how photography, film, audio, and more have been used to reimagine Africa’s diverse cultures and historical narratives, exploring the many ways images travel across histories and geographies via themes of spirituality, identity, urbanism and climate emergency.

 Tate Modern, to January 14